Blog Updated 26th May 2017

 To sum up, Joe advised the following ‘The leaders who succeed in today’s world are not so much chess masters as gardeners.
 They nurture and empower, creating the thriving environment in which their people can do what is needed to achieve the mission’.

 As part of the Commission on the Donor Experience, we recently interviewed 15 high-achieving, donor-focussed leaders to understand what they do differently.
 A fascinating pattern emerged of the three things these fundraising leaders put most of their energy into. (‘Promoting a particular kind of culture’ as described in today’s blog, is the third of these three Key Leadership Priorities.
-To find out practical ways you too can create the culture you really want, and to find out the other two Leadership Priorities that make the biggest difference, check out the rest of our findings, including dozens of inspiring examples, here: Leadership (P17) – Three steps to leading a great donor experience

 If you found this blog helpful, please take a few seconds to share it using the buttons at the bottom of the screen.